Distance-Security Tradeoffs for Repeaterless End-to-End QKD Networks: QKD NETWORK

-Assume Alice and Bob are connected with $m$ intermediary nodes $N_i$ for $ 1 \leq i \leq m$ , as in Fig. \ref{fig:ring_m}.
+We first describe the basic mechanism underlying the redundant key management method before generalizing it.
+Assume Alice and Bob are connected with $m$ intermediary nodes $N_i$ for $ 1 \leq i \leq m$ , as in Fig. \ref{fig_line_2}.
 For convenience, we denote Alice as $N_0$ and Bob as $N_{m+1}$.
-For $ 0 \leq i \leq {m-1}$, each $N_i$ is directly connected with $N_{i+1}$ and, with its help, can perform \gls{tfqkd} with $N_{i+2}$ to share a secret key $K_{i, {i+2}}$.
-Take notice that, even though $N_{i+1}$ facilitates \gls{tfqkd}, it does not know $K_{i, {i+2}}$.
+For $ 0 \leq i \leq {m-1}$, each $N_i$ is directly connected with $N_{i+1}$ and, with its help, can perform \gls{tfqkd} (or \gls{mdi}-\gls{qkd}) with $N_{i+2}$ to share a secret key $K_{i, {i+2}}$.
+Take notice that, even though $N_{i+1}$ enables \gls{tfqkd} (or \gls{mdi}-\gls{qkd}), it does not know $K_{i, {i+2}}$.
 With the following scheme, Alice and Bob can share a secret key without revealing it to the intermediary nodes $N_i$.
 All the intermediate secret keys are of length $n$ and belong to $\{0,1\}^n$.